-2. in Zone VE, permanent wharves, piers, and docks, shall have a registered professional engineer develop or review the structural design and specifications.
+- 1. in Zones A and AE, wharves, piers, and docks shall comply with all applicable local, state, and federal regulations; or, - 2. in Zone VE, wharves, piers, and docks shall have a registered professional engineer develop or review the structural design, specifications, and plans for the construction.